tulliolo/mobybolt/guide/system/preparations.md

 - **Temporary monitor** screen or television
 - **Temporary keyboard** USB/PS2

+{: .note}
+If you want to start with a single storage, and then install the secondary storage later, you can follow this [bonus guide](../bonus/system/migrate-docker-data).

 You should get the following **recommended hardware**:

 - **Personal Computer** with x86_64 CPU and 8+ GB RAM